Financial-Times/upp-provisioners/runbooks/upp-ccf-content-es-cluster-runbook.md

 ## Release Details

-A new version of the cluster can be created by provisioning it, please follow the provisioner's <a href="https://github.com/Financial-Times/upp-provisioners/blob/master/upp-elasticsearch-provisioner/README.md" target="_blank">README</a>.
+A new version of the cluster can be created by provisioning it, please follow the provisioner's <https://github.com/Financial-Times/upp-provisioners/blob/master/upp-elasticsearch-provisioner/README.md>.

 ## Key Management Process Type